rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

   <img style="background-color: rgb(300, 300, 300);" src="https://github.com/rchapman2022/BIOI4980-Senior-Project-Chapman/blob/main/BIOI4980-Workflow.png">
 </p>

-The goal of this project is to compare the microbiome composition and gene expression of Colorectal Cancer in hopes of identifying precursory mechanistic steps for pathogenesis.
+The goal of this project is to compare the microbiome composition and gene expression of Colorectal Cancer in hopes of identifying precursory mechanistic steps for disease pathogenesis.
 To accomplish this, both a metagenomic and transcriptomic analysis were conducted using data from published sources:

 **Metagenomic data:**
     Debesa-Tur, G., Pérez-Brocal, V., Ruiz-Ruiz, S. et al. Metagenomic analysis of formalin-fixed paraffin-embedded tumor and normal mucosa reveals differences in the microbiome of colorectal cancer patients.
 Sci Rep 11, 391 (2021). https://doi.org/10.1038/s41598-020-79874-y